15.0 kWh *Useable Battery

 Drivetrain and Performance

 The Peugeot iOn is a full electric vehicle (BEV).
 The maximum power of the Peugeot iOn is 47 kW (63 hp).
 The maximum torque is 145 lb-ft.
 The Peugeot iOn is rear wheel drive and can accelerate from 0 to 62 miles per hour in 15.9 seconds.
 The top speed is 81 mph.

 The battery of the Peugeot iOn has a total capacity of 16 kWh.
 The usable capacity is 15 kWh (estimate).
 A range of about 55 miles is achievable on a fully charged battery.
 The actual range will however depend on several factors including climate, terrain, use of climate control systems and driving style.

 For example: sustaining high speeds in cold weather could result in a range of around 35 mi.
 However, driving at low speeds in mild weather will increase the range to around 85 mi.

 Charging is done using a Type 1 connector and the on-board charger has a maximum power of 3.7 kW.
 This charges a fully depleted battery back to full in around 5 hours.
 Charging the car using a regular wall plug will take around 7 hours 45 minutes.

 Rapid charging is possible through a CHAdeMO connection.
-The maximum rapid charge power is 40 kW, which charges the battery from 10% to 80% in around 20 minutes.
+The maximum rapid charge power is 40 kW.
+The battery can't be charged continuously at this power.
+In an average rapid charge session the average charge power will be around 30 kW.
+This charges the battery from 10% to 80% in around 25 minutes.
 A rapid charge like this will add about 35 miles of range.